 The most obvious feature at the coordinates is the undercut ledge over which Bull Creek picturesquely tumbles, literally, into a crack in the earth.
 This image is a microcosm of the larger Bull Creek Canyon around you.
-Water always takes advantage of the weakest rock and fractures, dissecting this stretch of Edwards Plateau to expose a fine display of geology and landforms.
-In addition, the diverse vegetation tells a further story regarding soil depth, composition, availability of water, and the microclimates of sun, heat, and shadow stretching from the low point of the creek bed up the canyon walls.
+Water takes advantage of the weakest rock and fractures, dissecting this stretch of Edwards Plateau to expose a fine display of geology and landforms.
+In addition, the diverse vegetation tells a further story regarding soil depth, composition, water availability... even the microclimates of sun, heat, and shadow from the low point of the creek bed up the canyon walls.

-On the edge of the Balcones Canyonlands Preserve, this setting provides habitat for a number of rare and endangered plant and animal species, some found nowhere else on earth.
-Above ground are unique woodlands, wetlands and grasslands.
-Below ground is a honeycomb network of caves, sinkholes and springs containing highly specialized animals adapted to these unique environments.
+On the edge of the Balcones Canyonlands Preserve, this setting provides habitat for a number of rare and endangered plant and animal species, some found nowhere else.
+Above ground are unique woodlands, wetlands, and grasslands.
+Below ground is a honeycomb network of caves, sinkholes, and springs harboring highly specialized animals adapted to these unique environments.
 Still deeper are a series of aquifers, including the Edwards Aquifer that is the primary drinking water source for over 1.5 million central Texas residents.

-There are many aspects, right here, that are worthy of a thesis, let alone an Earth Cache.
+There are many aspects, right here, worthy of a thesis, let alone an Earth Cache.
 But for this smiley we shall focus essentially on the geology.

 The most dominant geological feature in the Austin Metro is the Balcones Fault Zone.
-Attributed to subsidence along the margin of the Gulf Coast basin (put a piece of cardboard half off a table top and push down on the unsupported edge – that’s the nutcase–er, shell), the BFZ separates the Edwards Plateau to the west from the Blackland Prairie to the east.
+Attributed to the subsiding margins of the Gulf Coast basin (put a piece of cardboard half off a table top and push down on the unsupported edge – that’s the nutcase–er, shell), the BFZ separates the Edwards Plateau (aka Texas Hill Country) to the west from the Blackland Prairie to the east.
 I-35 from Georgetown to San Antonio follows the BFZ, crossing and re-crossing its numerous individual faults.
-All the rocks in the area are of Cretaceous age, with the younger rocks dropped down on the east side against the older rocks to the west.
-The rock was deposited as limy muds and oozes with rare sands on the sea bottom during a period roughly 180 to 80 million years ago.
+All the rocks in the area are of Cretaceous age, with the younger rocks dropped by erosion to the east against the older, exposed rocks to the west.
+The rock was deposited as limy muds and oozes with occasional sands on the (then) sea bottom across 180 to 80 million years ago.

-The BFZ is visually defined by the harder rocks to the west: hills rising noticeably above the more deeply eroded, softer and younger rocks and alluvium to the east.
-It is this topographic expression, with its various levels of plateauing, that inspired the early Spaniards to call the region "Los Balcones" or "the balconies."
+The BFZ is visually defined by the harder rocks to the west: hills rising above the more deeply eroded, softer and younger rocks and alluvium to the east.
+It is this topography with its various blocky exposures (“plateauing”) that inspired the early Spaniards to call the region “Los Balcones” or “the balconies.”

-The Edwards Plateau bedrock is primarily limestone with isolated volcanic (Pilot Knob) and granitic (e.g. Enchanted Rock/Llano Uplift) areas.
+Regionally, Edwards Plateau bedrock is primarily limestone with isolated volcanic (e.g. Pilot Knob) and granitic (e.g. Enchanted Rock) areas.
 Elevations range between 100 and 3000 feet.
 The topography is typical karst with numerous caves, vugs, and voids.
-Especially in wet years, springs and seeps are common along the fault zone, with rain water from the exposed aquifers in the higher country to the west forced upward and outward by the fracture zones of the Balcones Fault.
+Especially in wet years, springs and seeps are common along the fault zone: where rain water flowing through the aquifers from the west is forced to the surface when it hits the fracture zones of the Balcones Fault.
 [The mechanism for this can take hundreds of years, and is subject of other area earthcaches, such as GC26PT8 CTU - SEIDER SPRING FLING.]

 AUSTIN METRO UNDERFOOT ====================

-When dealing with the ground and underground of the greater Austin Metro, one can expect to encounter several geologic units.
-These include (in order of youngest to oldest): alluvium, then, after a 70-million year (plus) gap, the Taylor Formation, layered over the Austin Group (also called Austin Chalk), the Eagle Ford Formation, Buda Formation, Del Rio Claystone, Georgetown Formation, Edwards Limestone (which comprises the important aquifer and karst formations), Comanche Peak Limestone, Walnut Formation, and the oldest formation at this site, the Glen Rose Formation.
+The ground and underground of the greater Austin Metro features several geologic units.
+These include (in order of youngest to oldest): alluvium, then, after a 70-million-plus year gap, the Taylor Formation, layered over the Austin Group (also called Austin Chalk), the Eagle Ford Formation, Buda Formation, Del Rio Claystone, Georgetown Formation, Edwards Limestone (the important aquifer and karst formations), Comanche Peak Limestone, Walnut Formation, and the oldest rock at this site, the Glen Rose Formation.

 [Excellent further reading on the various formations can be found in the documents at The University of Texas at Austin: Virtual Landscapes of Texas (visit link) , particularly in the Fourth annual report of the Geological Survey of Texas Publication 5235917-4 (visit link) (their search function is very good).]